 - January, the Company announced that same-store sales are expected to drop nearly 3% this fiscal year.

-So it doesn’t look pretty.
-And the question for investors that currently own Dave & Buster’s, is can KKR turn this company around?
+While it doesn’t look pretty, the question for investors that currently own Dave & Buster’s, is can KKR turn this company around?
 You be the judge.